ManojMohan-404/youtube-clone/README.md

 A live demo of the project can be found here: [YouTube Clone Demo](https://youtube-clone-lq2.pages.dev/)

-*(Note: Replace the link above with your actual deployment link, for example, from GitHub Pages.)*

 ## Screenshots

 Here's a glimpse of what the project looks like:

 ![YouTube Clone Screenshot](/media/screenshot.png)

-*(Note: You'll need to add a screenshot of your project to the `media/screenshots/` directory for this to display.)*

 ## Features